Monster Max: Production

 Monster Max was produced in nine months with the GLAM development kit, ending in January 1993.
-In addition to Ritman and Drummond, David Wise was composer; Ritman recalled the process as simply phoning him for music and sound effects and Wise sending them in return.
+In addition to Ritman and Drummond, David Wise was the composer.
+Ritman recalled the process as phoning him for music and sound effects and Wise sending them in return.

 At the start of production, Ritman learned the technical complexities of the Game Boy to create the engine before designing and programming began.
-Ritman described the Game Boy's chip as a "castrated Z80," where "two-thirds of the registers had gone AWOL as had the 16-bit maths instructions, and that made even the simplest of programs very hard work indeed."
+Ritman described the Game Boy's chip as a "castrated Z80", where "two-thirds of the registers had gone AWOL as had the 16-bit maths instructions, and that made even the simplest of programs very hard work indeed."
 The chip did not have the ease of conversion to other consoles the actual Z80 had, making the project Game Boy-exclusive.

 Aspects of the Game Boy's memory complicated the coding and design, such as low resolution, constant memory paging and the differences in character encoding between the bottom third and top two thirds of the screen.
 The hardware limitations also meant keeping the detail of isometric graphics while the screen scrolled was impossible.
 The development kit was on the Nintendo Entertainment System, which the controller's directional pad was more prone to accidental direction switches than the same of the Game Boy.
 Thus, an alternative control option for the NES controller was added for testing.
-The lack of other play testers was another reason Monster Max's development differed from the computer isometric gamers of Ritman, who had to test by himself.
+The lack of other play testers was another reason Monster Max's development differed from that of Ritman's other isometric games.

 Ritman conceived the structure of most rooms spontaneously and during programming.
-In rare cases, such as rooms with multiple cases, the levels were planned and pencil-drawn on paper.
+In rare instances, such as rooms with multiple cases, the levels were planned and pencil-drawn on paper.
 Drummond had a similar process, drawing "whatever looked good" for Ritman to create a narrative out of.
 For communication purposes, the two categorized the size of blocks under terms like "blocks" and "sweets."
 Although there are three levels within a floor, Ritman chose to only require the player to complete two.
 This was inspired by the players he noticed not advancing very far into Batman, and the desire to give the player more choice: "it's good to say there's an alternative."
-This and a password system also came out of Ritman's thought process of designing a game for a mobile device.
+This and a password system came out of Ritman's thought process of designing a game for a mobile device.
 The final cartridge packs twice the memory of Head Over Heels: two megabytes, one for the 630 rooms, and another for menus, text data for five languages, and an advert for an unreleased Titus game, Blues Brothers Pinball.